 Remote working pros and cons

-For business, the benefits are considerable: a typical employer can save $11,000 for every person that works remotely for 50 percent of the time.
-They also get access to a larger pool of talent, and may see increased productivity.
+For business, the benefits are considerable: a typical employer can save $11,000 per year for every person that works remotely for 50 percent of the time.
+They also get access to a larger pool of talent and may see increased productivity.
 For employees, remote working means more flexibility, less travel time and, for some, improved employee satisfaction.
 However, as organisations, roles and individuals differ, remote working might not be for everyone—just yet.

 Individual resilience varies, as do the practicalities for different individuals working from home.
 In addition, the day-to-day office experiences that create a culture, from whiteboard sessions to coffee breaks and lunch table get-togethers, have disappeared.
 With limited guidelines on how to make it work and who to turn to—gaps in basic physical, mental and relational needs are beginning to emerge.

 - 57% of workers say it is difficult to switch off.